rutazeetritikrout/ADS-LAB/open ended/Readme.md

-Print all elements in array except two greatest elements.
+Question 1 - Print all elements in array except two greatest elements.

-In a given range print all numbers having unique digits.
+Question 2 - In a given range print all numbers having unique digits.